Soon it may not be.

 A good way to explore this question is for you and I to first discern the difference between the legality of something and the ethics of it (or what is inherently “right”).

 For example, it may be perfectly legal in your State to “stand your ground” during an attack, otherwise you may have a “duty to retreat.”
-(These are not to be confused with “castle doctrine” laws, which apply to your home, though some attorneys muddy the distinctions.)
+(These are not to be confused with “castle doctrine” laws, which apply to your home.)

 In Texas, you can stand and fight and even use deadly force to protect yourself, your family and your property.
 This even extends to your automobile, place of work and anywhere else a person “has a right to be present.”

 These are legal issues, not ethical ones.
-It’s not right to abandon your family or property during an attack.
-It’s also unethical for the law to demand you acquiesce to an aggressor, especially in your own home.
+It’s unethical for the law to demand you acquiesce to an aggressor unless you’re in your home or your car.
 Defending yourself in Texas is legal.
-In Vermont, it’s both illegal and totally unethical.
+Out in the open in Rhode Island it’s questionable.
 For those who slavishly follow the law, this may be a hot button.
 Let’s examine a few more.

 Consider the ethics of protecting the defenseless, such as unborn children.

-The issue is neither about “pro-life” nor “pro-choice”—it’s about due process.
-Under The Constitution, vile citizens—rapists, murderers and those who prey on children and the elderly—are granted due process of law (trial by jury, appeals, etc.) In contrast, the most innocent of us (babies in the womb) may have their lives taken on a whim without so much as a court hearing.
-There’s legal, and then there’s ethical.
-It’s legal to terminate an unborn person’s life, but it’s ethical to protect them as they are defenseless.
-It’s the right thing to do, even to the point of resisting the law.
+The issue is neither “pro-life” nor “pro-choice”—it’s about due process.
+Under The Constitution, even vile citizens—rapists, murderers and those who prey on children and the elderly—are granted due process of law (trial by jury, appeals, etc.) In contrast, the most innocent of us (babies in the womb) may have their lives taken on another’s whim without so much as a court hearing.
+There’s legal and then there’s ethical.
+While it’s legal to terminate an unborn person’s life, the ethical thing to do would be to protect the defenseless.
+It’s “right” even when the law says it’s wrong.

 What about self-protection and gun control?